 - 6.1.
-This section seeks to address the following strategic objective: - 1.
-To ensure a supply of homes consistent with identified local housing need, including homes suitable for an aging population and those for younger people, comprising singles, couples and families. - 2.
+This section seeks to address the following Strategic Objectives: - To ensure a supply of homes consistent with identified local housing need, including homes suitable for an ageing population and those for younger people, comprising singles, couples and families. - 2.
 To ensure that new homes are energy efficient and are built to a high standard of design at a suitable density, using local materials.